-Cilantro, also known as coriander leaves in many parts of the world, is a fragrant herb widely used in global cuisines.
+Cilantro, also known as cori&er leaves in many parts of the world, is a fragrant herb widely used in global cuisines.
 From Mexican salsas to Vietnamese soups, cilantro brings a zesty, citrusy brightness that transforms dishes.
-But what exactly is cilantro, and why is it so beloved—or, controversially, disliked?
+But what exactly is cilantro, & why is it so beloved—or, controversially, disliked?

-Originating from the Mediterranean and Middle Eastern regions, el cilantro has a long and flavorful history.
-Its use dates back thousands of years to ancient Egypt and Rome, and today, it’s a staple in cuisines across Asia, the Americas, and Europe.
+Originating from the Mediterranean & Middle Eastern regions, el cilantro has a long & flavorful history.
+Its use dates back thous&s of years to ancient Egypt & Rome, & today, it’s a staple in cuisines across Asia, the Americas, & Europe.
 Interestingly, the love-hate relationship people have with cilantro may be genetic—some people perceive its flavor as fresh, while others find it soapy due to a specific olfactory receptor gene.

 Whether you’re a lifelong fan or just getting started, there’s much to explore about this versatile herb.